Schedule |

 |

 Both the men's and women's spring golf leagues are ready to head into weekly action.
-The men started this past Monday, May 4th while the
+The men started this past Monday, May 4th while the ladies will begin their weekly play on Tuesday, May 12th.
+We will try and periodically update league standings throughout their seasons.

-Or to learn more or give online, go to https://swiowagolffoundation.com,
+Or to learn more or give online, go to https://swiowagolffoundation.com, Upcoming events at the SGC include:

 - First Wednesday of the month men's stag event on the evening of May 6.